 Our operations are capital intensive.
 Our business also requires substantial expenditures for routine maintenance.
 While we expect that our cash requirements, including the funding of capital expenditures, debt service, dividends, share repurchases and investments, will be financed by internally generated funds or from borrowings under our secured committed bank credit facilities, there can be no assurance that this will be the case.
 Additional acquisitions could require financing from external sources.
-Although we believe we have adequate access to contractually committed borrowings, we could be adversely affected if our banks were unable to honor their contractual commitments or ceased lending.
+Although we believe we have adequate access to contractually committed borrowings, we could be adversely affected if we are not able to meet the conditions required to incur such borrowing or if our banks ceased lending or were unable to honor their contractual commitments.
 Failure to access our credit facilities could restrict our ability to fund operations, make capital expenditures or execute acquisitions.